Brideau/whackdata/_posts/2017-11-23-finding-srs-srid-geospatial-file-scala-gdal.md

  {% gist Brideau/b96aa05d719fb764d38bb9d75b48aa9d build.sbt %}

 Download [this sample file](https://github.com/Brideau/findsrid/blob/master/src/main/resources/Canada3573.gpkg?raw=true) and save it in your project under the ```/src/main/resources``` folder, creating it if it doesn't already exist.

+## Blocking Approach

-Add the contents of the Main class below to whichever class you're working with:
+The simplest way to do this is to write it without caring about whether your code blocks.
+To do this, add the contents of the Main class below to whichever class you're working with, following along with the comments:

 {% gist Brideau/b96aa05d719fb764d38bb9d75b48aa9d Main.scala %}

 That's it!
 Build, run, and enjoy.
 If it's possible to identify your SRID from the file you have, there's a good chance the ```AutoIdentifyEPSG``` method will do it.

+## Non-Blocking Approach

+To achieve the same thing without blocking, wrap everything in a function that returns a Future when it is called.
+Then, call the function, and use pattern matching to choose what to do with the function returns successfully or not.
+Make sure you import the global ```ExecutionContext``` at the top and that you block the main thread at the end to prevent the JVM from terminating, as shown below.

+{% gist Brideau/b96aa05d719fb764d38bb9d75b48aa9d MainNonBlocking.scala %}

+This approach has benefit of being able to complete other work while the file is being loaded, which is handy when you're dealing with large geospatial files.

 __